saveourtool/diktat/info/guide/guide-chapter-3.md

     veryLongNameFunction(firstParam)
 ```

-`Eol comment` also can be split, but it depends on comment location.
+An `eol comment` also can be split, but it depends on comment location.
-If this comment is on the same line with code it should be on the line before:
+If the comment shares the same line with code, it should be moved to the line above:

 **Invalid example:**
 ```kotlin